 The reason Kucinich is taking so much heat from the White House is because he’s one of the only Democrats left who can take this vote and survive in the fall.
 They’re at the point where every vote they pull either has to come from someone who is retiring, or is willing to retire for a fat appointment in exchange for their vote, or they flat-out torpedo the seat.

 The White House is telling people that if they don’t pass this bill, it will be a disaster for Democrats in the fall.
 That’s abject nonsense — their “fallback plan” for health care doesn’t have the toxic mandate that makes the IRS the collection agency for Blue Cross/Blue Shield, or any of the abortion issues that inflame both pro- and anti-choice groups.
-It’s a better bill on the merits anyway, and most of the country wouldn’t know the difference over a bill that doesn’t kick in until 2014 anyway.
+And most of the country wouldn’t know the difference over a bill that doesn’t kick in until 2014 anyway.

 But the Democratic leadership in the House and Senate have made the decision to start firing on the troops in the trenches to force them onto a suicide mission.
 Washington DC has a pall over it as Democrats are forced to make a Jonestown-esque choice between having their own party target them for elimination, or cast a vote that will do it to themselves.